mkst/zte-config-utility/README.md

 ```

 ### Grab 'signature' from a `config.bin`

 ```sh
 $ python3 examples/signature.py resources/ZXHN_H108N_V2.5.bin
 ZXHN H108N V2.5
 ```

 ### Auto-decode

-If your router's signature is associated with a known key, within this utility, you can omit the `--key` parameter, when decoding.
+If your router's signature is associated with a key known to this utility, you can omit the `--key` parameter when decoding.

 ```sh
 $ python3 examples/decode.py resources/ZXHN_H298N.bin resources/ZXHN_H298N.xml
 ```

-You can also try all the known keys, included in this utility, against your `config.bin` with the `--try-all-known-keys` parameter.
+You can also try all the keys known to this utility against your `config.bin` with the `--try-all-known-keys` parameter.
-This might be useful if your key is a known one but your router's signature has not been associated with it.
+This might be useful if your key is known but your router's signature has not been associated with it.

 ```sh
 $ python3 examples/decode.py resources/ZXHN_H298N.bin resources/ZXHN_H298N.xml --try-all-known-keys
 ```